crisluengo/doxpp/doc/json_output.md

 In a similar fashion to anchors, documentation can also contain headers that can be referenced.
 These are created with the commands `\section`, `\subsection` and `\subsubsection`.
-These commands are replaced with the appropriate Markdown syntax, and the section ID and level (1 for section, 2 for subsection, etc.) is stored as tuples in the "sections" field.
+These commands are replaced with the appropriate Markdown syntax, and the section ID, title and level (1 for section, 2 for subsection, etc.) is stored as tuples in the "sections" field.